Uganda–United States relations

-Overview
+History

 Although U.S.–Ugandan relations were strained during the rule of Idi Amin in the 1970s, relations improved after Amin's fall.
 In mid-1979, the United States reopened its embassy in Kampala.
 Relations with successor governments were cordial, although Milton Obote and his administration rejected strong U.S. criticism of Uganda's human rights situation.

-Bilateral relations between the United States and Uganda have been good since Museveni assumed power, and the United States has welcomed his efforts to end human rights abuses and to pursue economic reform.
+Bilateral relations between the United States and Uganda have improved since Museveni assumed power, and the United States has welcomed his efforts to end human rights abuses and to pursue economic reform.
 Uganda is a strong supporter of the Global War on Terror.
 The United States is helping Uganda achieve export-led economic growth through the African Growth and Opportunity Act and provides a significant amount of development assistance.
 At the same time, the United States is concerned about continuing human rights problems and the pace of progress toward the establishment of genuine political pluralism.

+Relations between the two countries were adversely affected when, on June 19, 2014, the Obama administration cut funding to Uganda in addition to canceling a planned military exercise with their armed forces in response to Uganda's outlawing of homosexuality that February, which had already been met with worldwide condemnation, especially from the Western world.
+On June 20, the Ugandan government accused the U.S. of "blackmail".
+Relations have since improved under the first Donald Trump administration.

+Relations were similarly shaken in May 2023 after the Anti-Homosexuality Act of 2023 was passed.

+In 2025, Uganda agreed to accept third-country deportees of the US.

+Developmental and economic relations

 U.S. development assistance in Uganda has the overall goal of reducing mass poverty.
 Most U.S. program assistance is focused in the areas of health, education, and agriculture.
 Both the U.S. Agency for International Development (USAID) and the Centers for Disease Control (CDC) have major programs to fight the HIV/AIDS pandemic.
 Other programs promote trade and investment, curb environmental degradation, encourage the peaceful resolution of local and international conflicts, and promote honest and open government.
 The United States also provides large amounts of humanitarian assistance to populations without access to adequate food supplies because of conflict, drought and other factors.

 U.S. Peace Corps Volunteers are active in primary teacher training and HIV/AIDS programs.
 The Department of State carries out cultural exchange programs, brings Fulbright lecturers and researchers to Uganda, and sponsors U.S. study and tour programs for a wide variety of officials from government, non-governmental organizations and the private sector.
 Through Ambassador's Self-Help Fund, local groups in poor areas receive assistance for small projects with a high level of community involvement.

+Diplomatic representation

+The U.S. maintains an embassy in Kampala, Uganda.
+Principal U.S. Officials include Ambassador William W. Popp.